Martin-Seysen/mmgroup/docs/source/api.rst

 The Monster group :math:`\mathbb{M}` has a rational representation :math:`\rho` of dimension  :math:`196884`, see :cite:`Con85`.
 In that representation the denominators of the matrix coefficients are powers of two.
-So reducing these coefficients modulo a small odd prime :math:`p` leads to a representation :math:`\rho_p` of :math:`\mathbb{M}` over the finite field :math:`\mathbb{F}_p`.
+So reducing these coefficients modulo a small odd number :math:`p` leads to a representation :math:`\rho_p` of :math:`\mathbb{M}` over the finite field :math:`\mathbb{F}_p`.